dillonhacker/Optimal-WiFi-Mesh-Android-Application/README.md

     - [ ] Detect other SSID's
         - [ ] Show these and what channels they are on
     - [ ] Detect overlap on channels if any
-        - [ ] If no overlap, then introduce overlap with older routers